How to Start a Student Chapter at Your Law School

 Animal Legal Defense Fund Student Chapters

 An Animal Legal Defense Fund Student Chapter can be a powerful forum on campus for education and scholarship aimed at understanding the impact the law has on animals.
-Student chapters are in a unique position to advocate for changing laws to better protect animals.
+Student Chapters are in a unique position to advocate for changing laws to better protect animals.
 The specifics of forming a chapter will vary depending on your school’s requirements for student organizations.

-Form an Animal Legal Defense Fund student chapter now:
+Form an Animal Legal Defense Fund Student Chapter now:

-Reward for information leading to the arrest and conviction of the person or people responsibleAugust 13, 2018 Press Release
+Animal Legal Defense Fund offers reward for information leading to the arrest and conviction of the person or people responsible for binding an alligator in Seminole County, FloridaMay 20, 2021 Press Release